TranPhucVinh/Raspberry-Pi-GNU/Kernel/README.md

 # I2C driver

 Build a I2C driver to control PCF8574 module, turn on a specific GPIO when ``insmod`` successfully: [i2c_driver_pcf8574.c](i2c_driver_pcf8574.c)
+After insmod the driver, device ``/dev/PCF8574_DRIVER`` will be available for userspace communication.